 Production capacity: 14 million tonnes per annum (mtpa) from the first two trains, with the potential to expand to four trains in the future

-In October 2018, Shell along with four joint venture participants, took a final investment decision to develop LNG Canada, a major liquified natural gas processing facility located in Kitimat, British Columbia.
+In October 2018, Shell along with four joint venture participants, took a final investment decision to develop LNG Canada, a major liquefied natural gas processing facility located in Kitimat, British Columbia.

 LNG Canada will initially consist of two trains, or processing units, that will receive and process natural gas, converting it into LNG ready for shipping.
 These two units will have the capacity to produce 14 million tonnes of LNG per year.
 There is the possibility of expanding the facility to include up to four processing units in the future.